Manukl535/Ecommerce-website/README.md

 # Ecom
+Don't give your valid credintials while registering this is only for Education Purpose.
-Ecommerce Website for POSH Brand
+Ecommerce Website for POSH Brand.